-ADSA is a member of the International Confederation of Dietetic Associations (ICDA), an Association of national dietetic associations.
-ICDA represents about 150,000 dietetics professionals around the world.
-At his years ICDA congress in Sydney on 4 - 8 September 2012, ADSA President Berna Harmse and her team presented the bid for South Africa to host this prestigious international congress in 2020.
+ADSA is a member of the International Confederation of Dietetic Associations (ICDA), an organisation of national dietetic associations.
+ICDA represents about 150 000 dietetics professionals around the world.
+At this year's ICDA congress in Sydney, held on 4-8 September, ADSA President Berna Harmse and her team presented the bid for South Africa to host this prestigious international congress in 2020.
 ADSA is very excited to announce that we won the bid and will be hosting the 2020 ICDA congress in South Africa.
-The pictures below were taken in Sydney by Berna, who was representing ADSA.
+These pictures were taken in Sydney by Berna.

-The Launch of the ADSA Mentorship Program
+The launch of the ADSA mentorship programme

-In September this year ADSA launched a new member initiative - the Mentorship program.
+In September this year, ADSA launched a new member initiative: the mentorship programme.
 Every dietitian determines the success of the profession and increases recognition by the public.
 The success of one dietitian shared with fellow colleagues contributes to the success of many dietitians and the profession.
-As an association for dietetics we would like to create a platform where dietitians can support each other and cultivate a culture within the profession that supports individual career growth and strengthens the dietetics profession in South Africa.
-We know that a mentorship program will help to achieve the latter.
-Many dietitians have already signed up for this fantastic initiative and we have received positive feedback from mentees and mentors that are enjoying the benefits of this program.
-We encourage members that would still like to participate in this program to contact their branch communications portfolio holder in the new year to get registered.
+As an association for dietetics, we would like to create a platform where dietitians can support each other and cultivate a culture within the profession that supports individual career growth and strengthens the dietetics profession in South Africa.
+We know that a mentorship programme will help to achieve this.
+Many dietitians have already signed up for this fantastic initiative and we have received positive feedback from mentees and mentors that are enjoying the benefits of this programme.
+We encourage members that would still like to participate to contact their branch communications portfolio holder in 2013.